Aaron-Zhao123/blog/index.md

 I am actively researching on neural network related hardware architectures.
 A list of my previous projects can be found [here](/blog/projects/projects_sum.html).

 I keep my [Linkedin Profile](https://www.linkedin.com/in/yiren-aaron-zhao-baa8b5116/) up-to-date, please have a visit if you interested in my education/work experience.

+This wiki collects a bunch of papers, books and code.
+This collection mainly serves as notes for me, but it might interest some others.

+# [](#Introduction) A longer introduction of Aaron
+ to be finished...

 <!--
 # [](#projects)Projects